tasimas/pragmaprime.github.io/_pages/research/index.md

 ---
 layout: research
+title: AREAS OF RESEARCH
-title: Areas of Research
+category: Research
-permalink: "/research"
+permalink: "/research/"
 ---

-# RESEARCH AREAS
+# {{ page.title }}

 PRIME focuses on the use of new technologies in a wide variety of areas.
 It has been an integral part in facilitating interdisciplinary research in a globalized setting.
 PRIME research reinforces PRAGMA’s mission to enable small-to-medium size international groups to make rapid progress in conducting research and education by providing and developing international, experimental cyberinfrastructure.
 The main areas of PRIME research to date include: Computational Biology/Chemistry, Environmental Observing Systems, Earthquake Engineering, Cultural Heritage, Computer Science, and Visualization.